 An intaglio technique in which gradations of tone or shadow are produced rather than sharp lines; often this technique is used in conjunction with etching for images that can resemble watercolor washes.
-In this process the artist applies a granular, acid-resistant ground to the plate before submerging it in an acid bath that “bites” in and around the granules creating large areas of texture.
-The use of grounds with varying granule sizes produces different degrees of tone.
-Spitbite aquatint involves painting acid directly onto the aquatint ground of the prepared plate.
-Traditionally, a clean brush was coated with saliva, dipped into nitric acid and brushed onto the ground, hence the name of this process.
-Now artists may use ethylene glycol or Kodak Photoflo, in combination with or in place of saliva, to control the strength of the acid applied.
+In this process the artist applies a layer of granular, acid-resistant material to the plate before submerging it in an acid bath that “bites” in and around the layer, creating large areas of texture.
+The use of varying granule sizes produces different degrees of tone.
+Spitbite aquatint involves painting acid directly onto the aquatint coating of the prepared plate.
+Traditionally, a clean brush was coated with saliva, dipped into nitric acid and brushed onto the plate, hence the name of this process.
+Now artists may use chemicals like ethylene glycol or Kodak Photoflo, in combination with or in place of saliva, to control the strength of the acid applied.
 See more examples…

 A category of proof which relates to a practice dating back to the era when a patron or publisher commissioning prints provided an artist with lodging, living expenses, and a printing studio with workmen, supplies and paper.
 The artist was given a portion of the edition (to sell) as payment for his work.
 Though artists today are paid for their editions, the tradition has persisted and a certain number of impressions are put aside for the artist.
 Artist's proofs are annotated as such or as A.P., or Épreuve d'Artiste (E.A.).

 Unlike an art book or catalog, an artists' book is a contemporary publication that has been created as an original work of art.
 It is not a book of works of art, but rather the book itself is the work of art.
 It's created using traditional printmaking methods and can be editioned.

 Bon à Tirer (B.A.T.)